zhill/enterprise-docs/content/docs/using/ui_usage/policies/bundles/_index.md

 Policy Bundle files can be dragged into the dropzone, indicated by a blue plus sign, or clicking in the dropzone will open a file selector dialog allowing a bundle to be loaded from the local filesystem.

 Selecting OK will perform validation on a bundle.
-Only validated bundles may be stored by the Anchore Engine.
+Only validated bundles may be stored by Anchore Enterprise.

 The following command can be run to add policy bundles using the Anchore CLI